owlmafia/capi-teal/readme.md

 3) Withdrawing: The DAO owner withdraws funds (e.g. to pay for company's expenses).
 The DAO owner can withdraw all the funds, emptying the escrow and preventing investors from claiming their dividend.
 This is intended, for now.

+## customer_escrow

+This is where DAO's customers send payments.
+It can only send funds to the DAO's escrow.

 ## investing_escrow

 Contains the logic to sell shares (swap shares with funds asset).
 The DAO owner sends the shares here when creating the project.
-Checks that the correct funds amount is sent to the central escrow.
+Checks that the correct funds amount is sent to the DAO's escrow.

 Not sure that this should be a contract account.
 Maybe a delegated lsig is better.

-It may also be possible to merge this with the central escrow, now sure that a separate escrow is necessary.
+It may also be possible to merge this with the DAO's escrow, now sure that a separate escrow is necessary.

 ## locking_escrow